International Space Weather Camp (ISWC)

 - Interns must present the results of the summer project to the host institution.

-- Complete a feedback form to help assess the effectiveness of the program.
+- Interns must complete a feedback form to help assess the effectiveness of the program.

 Key Dates